Program Details

 Proven Model

-Swim for Charlie has duplicated the highly successful Guilford County model.
-The Greensboro Aquatic Center in partnership with Guilford County Schools has created an excellent Learn to Swim program.
-Operating since 2011 they are graduating ~2000 students a year.
+Swim for Charlie duplicated the highly successful model of partnering with schools as first proven in Guilford County, NC.
+The Greensboro Aquatic Center in partnership with Guilford County Schools created an outstanding Learn to Swim program, and has been operating since 2011.
+They graduate ~2000 students a year.